Middlewich: Administrative history

 Weaver was in Eddisbury Hundred, and the rest of the parish was in Northwich Hundred.
 The Middlewich township covered just 37 acres around the parish church and adjoining streets in the town centre; by the 19th century, the urban area extended into the adjoining townships of Kinderton cum Hulme to the north and east and Newton to the south and west.

 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
 In some cases, including Middlewich, the civil functions were exercised by each township separately rather than the parish as a whole.
 In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so the townships also became civil parishes.

 In 1869, a Middlewich local government district administered by an elected local board was established, covering a newly defined area which encompassed the township of Middlewich and parts of the neighbouring townships of Kinderton cum Hulme and Newton.
 The district was enlarged in 1893 to take in further parts of Kinderton cum Hulme and Newton, plus part of Byley.
 Such districts were reconstituted as urban districts under the Local Government Act 1894.
 The 1894 Act also directed that civil parishes could no longer straddle district boundaries, and so Middlewich parish was enlarged to match the urban district, and the parts of Kinderton cum Hulme and Newton outside the urban district were merged into a parish called Kinderton.
 The urban district was enlarged in 1936, notably gaining a large area from the parish of Kinderton, which was abolished.

 The urban district council was initially based at the old Town Hall on Hightown, which had been built in 1844 and was gifted to the local board by its private owners in 1887.
 The rear part of that building, including the council's offices, was demolished in 1930 to allow for street widening, at which point the council moved to the Victoria Buildings on Lewin Street, which had been built as a technical school and library in 1898.
 The remainder of the old Town Hall was demolished in the early 1970s.

 Middlewich Urban District was abolished in 1974 under the Local Government Act 1972.
 A successor parish called Middlewich was established covering the area of the abolished urban district, with its parish council taking the name Middlewich Town Council.
 District-level functions passed to Congleton Borough Council.
 In 2009, Cheshire East Council was created, taking over the functions of the borough council and Cheshire County Council, which were both abolished.
-In 2013, Middlewich Town Council was transferred the ownership of Victoria Buildings and the adjoining Civic Hall from Cheshire East Council, and renamed them the Town Hall and Victoria Hall respectively.
+In 2013, the ownership of Victoria Buildings and the adjoining Civic Hall was transferred to Middlewich Town Council from Cheshire East Council; they were renamed the Town Hall and Victoria Hall respectively.